eddedd88/react-firebase-template/README.md

 - **[react-testing-library](https://testing-library.com/docs/react-testing-library/intro)** for writing tests

 ## Getting Started

 After starting your repo with this template you need to configure your Firebase project:

 - Make sure you have enabled all the **Firebase** services you wish to use in your project
-- Copy your firebase config located at *Firebase Project > Project Settings > Firebase SDK snippet > Config*
+- Copy your firebase config located at _Firebase Project > Project Settings > Firebase SDK snippet > Config_
-- Paste the firebase config to `src/firebase/firebase.ts` for the respective environment
+- Paste the firebase config to `src/db/initFirebase.ts` for the respective environment
-- Set your *Firebase Project* as *default* at `.firebaserc`
+- Set your _Firebase Project_ as _default_ at `.firebaserc`

 ### Automate Deploys to Firebase hosting

 CI tests are configured out of the box, but to enable deploys to Firebase do the following:

 - Create a Firebase Auth Token locally: `yarn firebase login:ci`
-- Add the Firebase token to Github as a *secret* called `FIREBASE_TOKEN`.
-You can add secrets at *Github Project > Settings > Secrets*.
+- Add the Firebase token to Github as a _secret_ called `FIREBASE_TOKEN`.
+You can add secrets at _Github Project > Settings > Secrets_.
 - Open the file `.github/workflows/ci.yml` and uncomment the lines `25-30`

-Every time a commit is pushed to github, Github will automatically run the CI tests; and every time there is a push to master, Github will deploy the new version to Firebase.
+Every time a commit is pushed to github, Github will automatically run the CI tests, build the app and deploy the new version to Firebase.
 See the ci workflow in `.github/workflows/ci.yml` for more details.

 ## Development

-In two separate terminal windows run the commands: `yarn start:server` and `yarn start`.
+Run the commands: `yarn start`.
 The Firebase server is run as an emulator locally, which means that it won't use any quota of your Firebase project.

-The Firestore object has been extended with Typescript to enforce a database schema whenever you use *firebase* to access your Database, you can define it in `src/types/Database.ts`.
+The Firestore object has been extended with Typescript to enforce a database schema whenever you use _firebase_ to access your Database, you can define it in `src/types/Database.ts`.
 You can then match the names of your Firestore Collections to your schema in `src/types/FirestoreCollectionPaths.ts`.

 ## Testing

 I recommend following the **react-testing-library** advice of writing tests that closely resemble the way your app is used.
 This means writing more integration tests where you render the whole app and test actual user functionalities.

-You can find some functions to help with rendering the app and mocking Firestore collections in the `/test/utils` folder.
+You can find some functions to help with rendering the app and mocking Firestore collections in the `/tests/utils` folder.
 Here is an example of a test:

 ```
 import renderApp from './utils/renderApp'
 import { mockCollection } from './utils/firebaseMocks'